Understanding tympanosclerosis

 What causes tympanosclerosis?

-While exact tympanosclerosis causes are still unknown, many healthcare professionals believe it’s related to chronic autoimmune conditions and abnormal healing in the ear.
+While the exact causes of tympanosclerosis are still unknown, many healthcare professionals believe it’s related to chronic autoimmune conditions and abnormal healing in the ear.
 Health conditions that may contribute to tympanosclerosis include:

 • Ear infections: Ear infections, including acute and chronic otitis media, and otitis media with effusion, cause mucus to build up behind the eardrum and become infected.
 This inflammation, especially long-term, can lead to the development of tympanosclerosis.